George Spangler Farm

 Mike Adams and Mana Hill, Indiana

-The George Spangler Farm Civil War Field Hospital site is now closed for the season.
+The George Spangler Farm Civil War Field Hospital site will be open to visitors on June 9, 2017.

 The 80-acre George Spangler Farm property, located at 488 Blacksmith Shop Road in Gettysburg Pennsylvania, is one of the most preserved and significant Union field hospitals from the Battle of Gettysburg.
 Immediately prior to July 1, 1863, the Spangler Farm property was owned by George Spangler and his wife Elizabeth and provided a home and livelihood for the couple and their four children.The Spangler Farm property was a thriving subsistence farm with livestock such as horses, milk cows, sheep and swine and bountiful crops like corn, wheat, potatoes and oats.
 The Spanglers also had orchards and a thriving garden on their property.